What is Disc Harrow in Agriculture

 Before

 Before using a disc harrow, carefully check all parts, especially the nuts and bolts, to make sure they are tightened.
 If they are loose, tighten them.
 To ensure smooth operation, lubricate the parts that need it, especially where the disc harrow frequently rubs.
-Only attach the disc harrow after the tractor is parked securely, and make sure the safety pin is in place.
+Only attach the disc harrow securely after the tractor is parked, and make sure the safety pin is in place.

 During

 When moving mounted farm equipment, you should raise the equipment to its highest position.
 At the same time, use the hydraulic system or the locking mechanism on the hitch to secure the disc harrow.
 During operation, first set the optimal speed to avoid poor tilling results from going too fast or excessive turning from going too slow.
-Depending on the soil type and crops being planted, you need to adjust the tilling depth.
+Depending on the soil type and crops you want to plant, you need to adjust the tilling depth.
 For hard soil, increase the depth; for loose soil, decrease it to avoid affecting crop growth.

 After